open-mmlab/mmpretrain/docs/en/get_started.md

 According to your needs, we support two install modes:

 - [Install from source (Recommended)](#install-from-source): You want to develop your own image classification task or new features based on MMClassification framework.
-For example, you want to add new dataset or new models.
+For example, adding new dataset or new models.
 And you can use all tools we provided.
 - [Install as a Python package](#install-as-a-python-package): You just want to call MMClassification's APIs or import MMClassification's modules in your project.

 ### Install from source